This page appears only when the Node.js bundled plugin is enabled in the Installed tab of the Settings | Plugins page as described in Install plugins.

 Node.js 16 - the Active Long Term Supported (LTS) version

 In this field, specify the default Node.js interpreter for the current project.
-JetBrains Rider will automatically use it every time you select the
+JetBrains Rider automatically uses it every time you select the

 Select a configured interpreter from the list or click and configure a new one in the dialog that opens as described in Configuring a local Node.js interpreter.
 If you select node, the system Node.js version is used.

-Here you can choose or configure only a local Node.js interpreter, that is, a Node.js installed on your computer, or a Node.js on Windows Subsystem for Linux, see Configuring a local Node.js interpreter and Using Node.js on Windows Subsystem for Linux for details.
+Here you can choose or configure only a local Node.js interpreter, that is, a Node.js installed on your computer, or a Node.js on Windows Subsystem for Linux.
+For more information, refer to Configuring a local Node.js interpreter and Using Node.js on Windows Subsystem for Linux.

 This read-only field shows the current version of Node.js.

 Coding assistance for Node.js